null

 Source: USDA

-The take home here is not simply that vitamin D and testosterone, hypogonadism, sperm production, and SHBG are linked.
-They are, and having your vitamin D levels tested is important, especially in you live in a northernly or southernly geographic area, or if you are experiencing low testosterone or high SHBG.
+The take-home here is not simply that vitamin D and testosterone, hypogonadism, sperm production, and SHBG are linked.
+They are, and having your vitamin D levels tested is important, especially if you live in a northerly or southerly geographic area, or if you are experiencing low testosterone or high SHBG.
 But also highlighted here is the overall complexity of the endocrine system and how seemingly unrelated processes within the body regulate and influence others.

 Mar 07, 2017 Ryan Wade